 “Give your kids experiences.
 For example, bring them to places.” —Camila, fourth grade

-Oh, to places we will go.
+Oh, the places we will go.

 How to Be Kind

-“I know that babies sometimes do exercises, so Alex would be a good dad because maybe he can teach it exercises when it’s about 2.
+“I know that babies sometimes do exercises, so Alex would be a good dad because maybe he can teach it exercises when it’s about two.
 One time I made a snowman.” —Sadie, first grade

 “Make all the food and don’t make your wife do all the stuff.
 Do most of the stuff for your family and do not make your wife do it.
 Make sure you let her be happy all the time.” —Liam, second grade (and well aware of the happy wife–happy life balance)